vivekkpatil7/Ansible-Configuration-Management-Projects-with-Case-Study/README.md

-# Ansible-Configuration-Management-Projects-with-Case-Study
 # Cloud Infrastructure Projects (Ansible, Terraform and Cloudformation)

-This repository contains my projects related to cloud infrastructure provisioning and management, showcasing my skills and experience in AWS, Azure, Terraform, and Ansible.
+This repository contains my projects related to cloud infrastructure provisioning and management, showcasing my skills and experience in AWS (Cloudformation and Terraform), Azure, Terraform, and Ansible.

 ## Project List